kasper-piskorski/docs/pages/documentation/10-examples/graql-rules.md

 match (mother: $c, daughter: $p) isa parentship;
 ```

 You will receive no results at all.
 To find inferred relations between the people in our dataset, you need to activate inference in the Grakn visualiser.
-Open the Config settings, found on the left hand side of the screen.
-When the page opens you will see the "Activate Inference" checkbox.
+Open the Query settings under the cog button, which is on the far right hand side of the horizontal icon menu (at the top of the screen).

+You will see the "Activate inference" checkbox.
 Check it, and Grakn is ready to start building some new information about the family.
 Try the query again:

 ```graql
 match (mother: $c, daughter: $p) isa parentship;